vendramin/vendramin.github.io/bachelor_topics.md

 The case of abelian groups is the perfect place to start studying this fascinating topic.

 ##### References:
 * G. Malle and B. H. Matzat.
 Inverse Galois theory.
 Springer Monographs in Mathematics.
 Springer, Berlin, 2018.
-Second edition [ MR1711577].
+Second edition.
 * J.-P. Serre.
 Topics in Galois theory, volume 1 of Research Notes in Mathematics.
 A K Peters, Ltd., Wellesley, MA, second edition, 2008.
 With notes by Henri Darmon.

 ### Ore's theorem